 - Attention to detail and ability to balance multiple demands

-- To apply, send a cover letter and resume to firstname.lastname@example.org
+- To apply, send a cover letter, resume, and writing sample to ContentCoordinator@tnwf.org.

 - Candidates who auto-send LinkedIn or other automated replies using existing profiles or forms will not be considered for the position.